-Antennas with RP-SMA connectors are commonly seen on WiFi, LTE 4G, GSM 3G, and Bluetooth devices.
+Antennas with RP-SMA connectors are also seen on LTE 4G and GSM 3G, devices, although SMA connectors are far more commonly used with the cellular protocols.
 Standard SMA connectors were used on WiFi devices for decades, with the problem that non-compatible SMA antennas and coaxial antenna cables were common on the market.
 The FCC mandated that WIFi devices feature a different connector assembly, one not compatible with off-brand antennas and coax cables.
 The RP-SMA antenna was developed to address this mandate by simply reversing which gender has the pin, and which gender has the receptacle.

 The male connector features a 7.67mm hex barrel with interior threading at 36 threads per inch, just like standard SMA.
 However, the male connector features the receptacle, not the pin.
 The female connector has exterior threading but features the pin instead of the receptacle.
 Housings can be constructed from brass or stainless steel, with nickel or gold plating on the connection points and polytetrafluoroethylene (PTFE) dielectric insulation.

 Like the SMA, RP-SMA WiFi antenna connectors pull DC from 0GHm to 18GHz at 50 Ohms impedance.

 - IoT devices: These often have a U.FL, MHF4 or MMCX jack, in which case, an RP-SMA antenna would connect using an RP-SMA to U.FL cable, RP-SMA to MHF4 cable, or RP-SMA to MMCX cable.

 - Smart home IoT devices

 Torque is essential for optimal performance and longevity.
 A standard torque rating for RP-SMA connectors is around 3-5 in-lbs.
 It ensures a secure connection without risking damage to the antenna or its respective device.